yeungs/AWS_ms_dotnet/README.md

 Requirements
 ------------
-This cookbook supports Chef 11.14.2
+This cookbook supports Chef 11.14.2 or newer

 #### Platforms